 Scientists have identified links between mental health and smoking.
-For instance, one report found that people with mental health disorders smoke at two to four times the average rate of the general population.
+For instance,

 Other studies have shown associations between depression and smoking, but the relationship between the two is likely to be complex, and scientists need to carry out more research to understand the details.
 Depression is a persistent risk factor for nicotine dependency across age groups.

 In the recent review, researchers examined the findings of 102 studies.
 For inclusion in the review, each study had to last for at least 6 weeks and track whether participants quit smoking or not, plus any mental health changes.
 The studies either had to have a control group or be a long-term follow-up study of smokers, some of whom quit and some who did not.

 In total, the review included data from more than 169,500 participants.

 Most of the studies surveyed the general population, while several included people with mental health conditions.
 Some of the studies gathered information from participants with physical or chronic health conditions, pregnant people, or those who had recently undergone surgery.

 Based on their analysis, the team concluded that, contrary to smokers and some practitioners’ fears, quitting smoking compared with not quitting did not worsen depression, anxiety, and symptoms of stress.

 The review also found some evidence that quitting smoking promoted positive feelings and mental well-being.
 The team concluded that stopping may even have a small positive effect on social well-being.

 A sub-analysis of three studies showed a pooled reduced likelihood of 24% in developing mixed anxiety and depression in the future and, based on two studies, a 44% reduced chance of developing anxiety alone.
 The studies on future diagnoses of depression were too dissimilar to calculate a summary result.